PinataCloud/PinataImageHasher/README.md

 5. Right click and `Download the Image` to your machine.

+6. Return to the logbook table by clicking `Reset`

-6. In the **File Check** page, `upload` the image you just downloaded.
+7. In the **File Check** page, `upload` the image you just downloaded.
     - *NOTE: you MUST use the correct PIN is baked into the image file itself, while the logbook data is stored on a blockchain.*

-7. Click `Generate Report` to verify that the image fingerprint is found in the associated logbook
+8. Click `Generate Report` to verify that the image fingerprint is found in the associated logbook

-8. `Reset` and upload a random image that was _not_ genereated by the [reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter).
+9. Click `Reset` and then upload a different image that was _not_ genereated by the [reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter).
 You sould see that there is _no metadata found_ and that the CID for the image is NOT in the logbook.

 ### Alternative Open Source Validation Tools